chase-seibert/blog/_posts/2018-05-14-lets-work-together.md

 ## Management Philosophy

-During my latest job search, I fielded the some of the same questions many times.
+During my latest job search, I fielded some of the same questions many times.
 I thought it would be useful to document some of the most common ones.

 ### What are your expectations from your team?